 Ryburgh community woodland is here for all to enjoy after a short walk across the playing field right in the centre of the village.
 It covers an area of approximately 0.6 hectares/1.4 acres linking with outer boundary habitats of tall hedgerows and Ryburgh’s iconic line of tall poplar trees.

-The idea of having a community woodland in Ryburgh took root in 2014 as a response to the need to reduce the cost of mowing the full expanse of the large playing field that was no longer needed to serve village league football and cricket games.
+The idea of having a community woodland in Ryburgh took root in 2014 as a response to the need to reduce the cost of mowing the full expanse of the large playing field that no longer needed to serve village league football and cricket games.
 We decided that this less used margin could offer a new woodland amenity for the village as well as a valuable habitat area for wildlife.

 Grant aid from the district council’s Big Society Fund paid for essential perimeter fencing to minimise damage to young trees from rabbits and deer, and the Woodland Trust and The Conservation Volunteers provided our first stock of native trees and shrubs.
 Starting in the autumn of 2014, we held a number of planting days, which were well attended by a range of volunteers, young and old, and fuelled by a lot of enthusiasm – and cake!

 The other important value of this project to our community is that it has a tangible link with Ryburgh Remembers, our village project that reaches world-wide to trace and remember local men lost in combat.
 Several memorial trees have been added to the woodland, planted by descendants pleased that their family member now has a living and growing memorial.
-The first was a red oak planted in honour of Saddler Sgt John Cremer, planted in November 2104, 100 years after he was killed in action.
+The first was a red oak planted in honour of Saddler Sgt John Cremer, planted in November 2014, 100 years after he was killed in action.

 Since planting began, the trees and shrubs have grown remarkably quickly, despite summer droughts, with many now over 10ft tall.
 The native species include oak, field maple, hornbeam, alder, larch, holly, sweet briar, dogwood, guelder rose, wild cherry, silver birch, spindle and hazel.
 We have also included a small orchard area of apple, pear and plum trees.